Code-Institute-Submissions/Room-Mode-Calculator/README.md

 ## Bugs/Issues
 * In desktop view - when the y-axis is the smallest dimension the room doesnt fully render within the drawing area.
 This doesnt occur on mobille view.
+* Play buttons do not repond on first click after submitting dimensions and return console error.

 # References